holyavkin/Public/codex.md

 - My brother-in-law is very smart.

 * Pets - dogs, cats, fish, bird
+- “If slaughterhouses had glass walls, the whole world would be vegetarian”.
 – Rocky is a little buddha, great teacher of unconditional love and my best friend.

 ### 6. Opinions